+The central platform for receiving, sorting and assigning stage two grievance will be located in the NUC.
+Once received, sorted and processed at NUC, grievances related to different implementing agencies will be forwarded to the respective agencies.
 The stage two is a grievance redress platform led by the main implementing agencies.
 Every implementing agency would establish a grievance management unit which would deal with all the grievances escalated to it from the different units.
 These implementing agencies would apply the stage four as mentioned under the framework to address and resolve all grievances promptly and communicate the feedback to the complainants.
 Any complaints or grievances not resolved at this stage shall be escalated to the SPESSE Ombudsman.